glgerard/cloud-mdbn/doc/INSTALL.md

 ## Install Theano

-Open a terminal and at the prompt type
+Open a new terminal and at the prompt type.
+Make sure that you are using Enthought Canopy python (verify with `which python`)

-	activate_canopy

 	pip install Theano

 Create a file `~/.theanorc` with the following content